For detailed information including the application process, see our Tiny Towns Fund page and Program Guidelines.

 Where there are multiple applicants with projects from the same town, applicants are encouraged to work together, including with local government, to put forward high-quality applications for agreed projects that strongly align with the program guidelines.
 This could be one agreed project or multiple projects that combined do not exceed $50,000.

-Priority will be given to applications for projects in towns that were not successful in Round 1.
+Priority will be given to applications for projects in towns that have not previosly received funding through the Tiny Towns Fund.
 This aims to increase geographic spread and equity of funding across Victoria.
+Please visit our Tiny Towns Fund page and the Department of Transport and Planning Tiny Towns Fund pages for successful projects and their locations under Round 1 and Round 2.

 Each project is required to have its own application (no 'multi-town' applications).